MukulCode/Code-Chef-Solutions/README.md

 :octocat: You can also make a pull request if you solved the question with same approach as above but in programming language other than C++/C.

 Prerequisites ✔️
-:octocat: You can just run these codes on any IDEs like netbeans,eclipse or any online ide.
+:octocat: You can just run these codes on any IDEs like Devc++,Code Blocks or any online ide.